-Tamar Engineering Project scholar, Gemma Maynard
+Tamar Engineering Project scholar, Elena Brake

 The Tamar Engineering Project provides mentoring and financial support for students who want to embark on a career in engineering and who have shown potential for high academic achievement at A level, but whose background or personal circumstances may be a barrier to university study.